cynsdaemon/badlasagna.com/README.md

 The repo is a lightweight, static webcomic site built with HTML, CSS, and vanilla JavaScript, hosted on GitHub Pages.
 The site is intentionally minimal, fast, and easy to maintain — no frameworks, no build tools, no databases.

-All comic episodes, navigation, and archive pages are powered by a single JSON file, making updates simple and scalable.

 ## Tech Used

 ### Frontend
-HTML5 — static pages for the site structure
+HTML — static pages for the site structure

 CSS3 — custom theme, responsive layout, character cards, buttons